 - Overcome objections.
 Put yourself in the shoes of your audience and imagine what objections are holding them back from taking action.
 Address those concerns and provide options like free trials and money-back guarantees to make it impossible for the audience to resist your offer.

 - Use action words.
 Don’t let your audience be the least bit confused when they reach the end of your page.
-Include a call-to-action that uses action words (get started, click here, sign up, call, fill out, etc.) that tells them exactly what they need to do to take the next step.
+Include a call to action that uses action words (get started, click here, sign up, call, fill out, etc.) that tells them exactly what they need to do to take the next step.

-Writing headlines for landing pages is slightly different from writing headlines for blog posts and articles.
+Writing headlines for landing pages is slightly different than writing headlines for blog posts and articles.
 While both are intended to catch attention, headlines for blog posts are designed to make readers interested in a topic, whereas headlines for a landing page are designed to make readers interested in a product, service, incentive, or offer.

-Headlines for landing pages must be:
+Headlines for website content should be:

 - Clear: Puns or clever headlines may occasionally work for blog posts or social media, but avoid using them for landing page headlines.
 Always get right to the point and clearly explain what the page is about.

-Add Non-Copy Page Elements
+Step 6: Add Non-Copy Page Elements

 - Text call-outs